Join Us

 Step 1: Troop Enrollment

-The first step is to enroll in our troop (CA-8859) by purchasing the parent/volunteer enrollment option.
-There is a one-time cost of $25 to cover your troop shirt.
+The first step is to enroll in our troop (CA-8859) during the Trailmen enrollment process.
+Dues for participating dads / male caregivers is $25/year.

 Step 2: Register with Trail Life USA